Alginate Wound Dressings

 Types of Alginate Dressings

-There are different types of alginate dressings available, including:
+There are several types of alginate dressings to suit different wound types:

 How to Apply Alginate Dressings